morays-community/morays-doc/docs/source/croco.tools.rst

-This means that CROCO and the Python scripts will be executed on CPUs, which is desirable for the OASIS communications.
+This means that CROCO and the Python scripts will be executed on CPUs, which is desirable for the OASIS3-MCT communications.
 In the Eophis script, exchanged fields are numpy arrays and are not GPU-compatible.

 Thus, a typical pipeline inside the coupled model for hybrid execution would be:
     - convert received numpy arrays fields into a GPU format